erlang/otp/erts/emulator/internal_doc/beam_makeops.md

 * `d` - Tagged destination register (X or Y).
 The tag will be tested at runtime to set up a pointer to the destination register.
-If the instrution performs a garbarge collection, it must use the `$REFRESH_GEN_DEST()` macro to refresh the pointer before storing to it (there are more details about that in a later section).
+If the instruction performs a garbarge collection, it must use the `$REFRESH_GEN_DEST()` macro to refresh the pointer before storing to it (there are more details about that in a later section).